scottslowe/weblog/content/post/2019-08-14-setting-up-aws-integrated-kubernetes-115-cluster-kubeadm.md

 ## Assigning Tags to Resources

 The AWS cloud provider needs resources to be tagged with a tag named `kubernetes.io/cluster/<cluster-name>` (the value is immaterial).
 Based on all the documentation I've been able to find, this tag is needed on all nodes, on exactly one security group (the nodes should be a member of this security group), and on all subnets and route tables.
-Failing to have things properly tagged with result in odd failure modes, like ELBs being automatically created in response to the creation of a Service object of type `LoadBalancer`, but instances never being populated for the ELB (for example).
+Failing to have things properly tagged will result in odd failure modes, like ELBs being automatically created in response to the creation of a Service object of type `LoadBalancer`, but instances never being populated for the ELB (for example).

 ## Using Kubeadm Configuration Files